core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

     * Amplification mitigation is a trade-off between giving leverage to an attacker and causing overhead.
-      An amplification factor of 3 (i.e., don't send more than three times the number of bytes received until the peer's address is confirmed) is considered acceptable for unconstrained applications {{?I-D.ietf-quic-transport}}.
+      An amplification factor of 3 (i.e., don't send more than three times the number of bytes received until the peer's address is confirmed) is considered acceptable for unconstrained applications in {{?RFC9000}} Section 8.

       When that limit is applied and no further context is available, a safe default is sending initial responses no larger than 136 Bytes in CoAP serialization.